 Not Yet Approved as an Addiction Treatment

 Medical research into buprenorphine patch as MAT is just beginning.
-Before the FDA approval of Butrans, a study on buprenorphine transdermal patches in 2007 reported that buprenorphine patches appeared to be well tolerated among those overcoming OUD.
+Before the FDA approval of Butrans, a study on buprenorphine transdermal patches in 2007 reported that buprenorphine patches appeared to be well tolerated among those overcoming opioid use disorder (OUD).

 A more recent narrative review of buprenorphine patch studies, published in 2019, found that there is potential to use transdermal patches in opioid-dependent individuals to help them overcome SUD.